 About John Chrin

-John R. Chrin was born at St. Luke’s Hospital in Fountain Hill, Pennsylvania.
-He was raised in Fountain Hill and Easton.
-Today, he is a Partner at Circle Wealth Management, LLC, an investment advisory firm founded by his wife, Maria Chrin.
+A 10th generation Pennsylvanian, John R. Chrin was born at St. Luke’s Hospital in Fountain Hill, Pennsylvania and raised in Easton.
+Today, he is a successful self-made businessman and Partner at Circle Wealth Management, LLC, an investment advisory firm founded by his wife, Maria Chrin.

 Home for the first fourteen years of John’s life was an apartment in Fountain Hill until he moved to Palmer Township.
 His mother, who had John when she was 17, worked hard to support him and his brother.
-John credits her, his grandparents and step-father for the strong values and work ethic which have been the foundation of his success.
+John credits her, his grandparents, and step-father for the strong values and work ethic which has been the foundation of his success.

-Education has also had a positive impact on his life.
+Education has also had a profound impact on his life.
 It was at Fountain Hill Elementary, Broughal Middle School and Easton Area High School where John found lifelong mentors and teachers who encouraged and inspired him.
-His first job at age 12 was as a paperboy delivering the Bethlehem Globe Times.
+His first job at age 12 was as a paperboy delivering the Bethlehem Globe-Times.
 He enjoyed it so much that he doubled up and added the morning delivery route for The Morning Call.

 John graduated with honors from Lehigh University with degrees in Economics and Industrial Engineering.
 He later attended Columbia University’s Graduate School of Business, where he earned a Master in Business Administration with honors.
 It was at Lehigh that John met his wife Maria.
 They have been married for 30 years and have three children.

-After Columbia, John began what would become a storied career in banking where he earned praise for great achievement with the highest integrity.
-He rose through the ranks, during his twenty year investment banking career, to become a Managing Director at JPMorgan Chase.
+After Columbia, John began what would become a highly regarded career in banking where he earned praise for great achievement with the highest integrity.
+He rose through the ranks, during his twenty-year investment banking career, to become a Managing Director at JPMorgan Chase.

 In 2009, John decided to make a change and share with young people the lessons learned during the financial crisis.
 At the time, The New York Times described Chrin as the “rare investment banker who enjoyed keeping a low-profile.”
 He returned to Lehigh, as the first Global Financial Services Executive-In-Residence, to teach business ethics and mergers & acquisitions in the University’s College of Business and Economics.